MH-DevApp/OC_Projet_8/README.md

     ##### Note: The name of your PHP container may not be the same as `php`.
     ##### Please execute the : `docker container ps` commandline in the terminal and check the names of the containers in the last column `NAMES`.

-5. Clear the cache:

-   ##### A caching system has been implemented in the application.
-If you want to reset your application's cache, execute the following command:
+5. To destroy/remove a Docker image, you can use the following command:

     ```bash
-    > docker exec -it php symfony console c:c --env=dev
-    ```

-6. To destroy/remove a Docker image, you can use the following command:

-    ```bash
     > docker-compose -f ../docker-compose.dev.yml down -v --remove-orphans
     ```
-   ##### The generated Docker containers uses Ubuntu 22.04 with PHP5.6, MySQL 5.7 and phpMyAdmin.
+   ##### The generated Docker containers uses PHP8.2, MySQL 8 and phpMyAdmin.

 The website is available at the url: https://localhost:3000

-The coverage of tests is available at : https://localhost:3000/coverage/
+The last coverage of tests is available at : https://localhost:3000/coverage/

 #### DBMS